CovertLab/wcEcoli/README.md

 # Whole Cell Model - *Escherichia coli*

 **Notice:** This repository contains a **release snapshot** of the [Covert Lab's](https://www.covert.stanford.edu/) Whole Cell Model for [*Escherichia coli*](https://en.wikipedia.org/wiki/Escherichia_coli).
 In contrast, our working repository is under continuous development so please contact us before embarking on any changes that you want to contribute.
-We do not plan to merge Pull Requests into this repository except documentation and installation fixes.
+We do **not** plan to merge Pull Requests into this repository except documentation and installation fixes.

 You can reach us at [AllenCenterCovertLab](mailto:allencentercovertlab@gmail.com).

 ## Setup

 See [docs/README.md](docs/README.md) for docs on how to set up and run the model.
-As a shortcut, the core setup instructions are in:

-  1. [Required development tools](docs/dev-tools.md) to install the basic tools, then
-  2. [Creating the "pyenv" runtime environment](docs/create-pyenv.md) to set up the Python runtime environment for the model.
+In short, there are two alternative ways to set up to run the model: inside a Docker container vs. in a carefully constructed `pyenv` virtual environment.

 ## Quick start

-Before running this code, remember to:
+When running this code (whether in a Docker container or in a pyenv virtual environment) remember to:

 1. `cd` to the top level of your cloned `wcEcoli` directory, and
 2. set the `$PYTHONPATH`